 Low sugar and glycaemic index while high natural antioxidants make papaya a perfect diet for people with diabetes regulating blood sugar levels.

 People with diabetes can easily succumb to severe ailments like heart or nervous damage due to irregular blood sugar levels.
 Papaya fruit can prevent them from these diseases by controlling their blood glucose levels.

 Kidneys are the main organs for excretion responsible for the removal of nitrogenous wastes from our body produced during metabolism.
 Sometimes deposition of these wastes in kidneys or other parts of the urinary tract may cause serious problems resulting in the reduction of filtration of nitrogenous wastes.

 It gives rise to high levels of uric acid in the blood.
-The condition may be alleviated with papaya fruit and also its seeds.
+The condition may be alleviated with papaya fruit and its seeds.
 Potassium in fruit cleanses the toxins in the urinary tract preventing the deposition of uric acid in the body.

 7. Improves Eyes Health